Roopaish/evento/README.md

 - `pnpm main:next` to run the next.js server
 - `pnpm main:wss` to run the websocket server
 - `pnpm main` to run both at once
+- `npx prisma db seed` to seed the database

 ## Database - Postgresql